 And help others.

-Which brings me to the reason for this letter.
-To tell you this: If you find yourself in the Tunnel at the End of the Light (and I think for all of us there comes that time), first know that you’re not alone.
-Then turn around, feel us all walking with you, and do everything you can remember that brings you back to the light.
+Which brings me to the reason for this blog, to tell you this: If you find yourself in the Tunnel at the End of the Light (and I think for all of us there comes that time), first know that you’re not alone.
+Then turn around, feel us all walking with you, and do everything you can remember that brings you back to the Light.